Angus Wright (actor)

 Angus Wright (born 11 November 1964) is a British actor.

 Early life and education

 Angus Wright was born in Washington, D.C., the youngest child of Virginia and Patrick Wright.
 His father was in the British Diplomatic Service, so the family lived in many countries.

-He gained an M.A. in art history at the University of Edinburgh and then trained at the Central School of Speech and Drama.
+He gained an M.A. in art history at the University of Edinburgh and then trained at the Central School of Speech and Drama.He was a member of the university theatre company EUTC at Bedlam Theatre.

 Career

-Wright has a sub-par career working in theatre, film and television.
+Wright has worked in theatre, film and television.

 Personal life

 Wright's partner is Lia Williams, since 2015.
-He left his first wife in 2019.